nayata/nayata.github.io/_pages/heleton.md

 		// dispose current transition
 		transition.dispose();

-		// add a new transition
-		transition = new heaps.transitions.Diamond(0x000000, this);
+		// add a new transition and set the duration transition = new heaps.transitions.Diamond(0x000000, this);

-		// transition fade time
 		transition.duration = 15;

-		// interval between transitions
 		transition.interval = 0;

 		scene = new Menu();
 	}
 }
 ```

+To specify the fade time/interval of a transition:

+- `transition.duration`: Transition fade time.
+- `transition.interval`: interval between transitions.

 `Transition` uses its own basic animation mechanics.
 For more complex animations, Heleton includes the `Animate` engine.